CostaBru/knapsack/README.md

-# Knapsack and Set Partitions
+# Rethinking the knapsack and set partitions

-Exact and close to polynomomial time and space algorithms for unbounded 1-0 knapsack problems up to ``N`` dimensions, algorithms for ``N`` way sum partition and strict ``N`` partition, and multiple knapsack problems.
+This work contains the list of algorithms, performance analysis and reports:

+- An exponental algorithm that has the polynominal time\space runtime for unbounded 1-0 knapsack problem.
+The comparison of the state of art Nemhauser-Ullmann Algorithm [12][13] with that one.

+- An exponental algorithm for abstract up to ``T`` dimensions unbounded 1-0 knapsack problem.

+- ``M`` equal-subset-sum of ``N`` integer number set that is exponental in ``M`` only.

+- Algorithm for multiple knapsack and ``M`` strict partition problem.

+- Test cases and iteration reports.

 # Abstract

 The knapsack problem is well known and described in many articles and books.
-The goal of this work is not to repeat it so the intro is going to be a very briefly.

 The classical knapsack problem is defined as follows:

-We are given a set of ``N`` items, each item ``J`` having an integer ``Pj`` and an integer weight ``Wj`` .
+We are given a set of ``N`` items, each item ``J`` having a ``Pj`` value and a weight ``Wj`` .
 The problem is to choose a subset of the items such that their overall profit is maximized, while the overall weight does not exceed a given capacity ``C`` [6].

 Let's consider classical bottom-up dynamic programing solution for unbounded knapsack problem.
 Let's call it ``DPS``.
 Bounded version of that problem has known way of reduction to unbounded one [5].

-It uses recurrent formula to calculate maximum value going through item weights array and checks every weight possible using DP table from 1 to size of knapsack.
+It uses recurrent formula to calculate maximum value going through item weights array and checks every weight possible, using DP table from 1 to size of knapsack.
-DPS algorithm is very efficient on small numbers.
-It has a limitation to use only positive integers as input.
+``DPS`` algorithm is very efficient on small numbers.
+It has a known limitation to use only positive integers as input.
 Time and memory Complexity is ``O(N * M)`` which is known as pseudopolynomial.

-During solving the multiway number partition problem [7] using knapsack, I noticed that ``DPS`` did extra work by considering possibilities those never would be a part of the optimal solution.
+During solving the equal subset sum problem [7] using knapsack, I noticed that ``DPS`` did extra work by considering possibilities those never would be a part of the optimal solution.

 Classic ``DPS`` works in integer set ``1..S`` integer numbers, where ``S`` is size of knapsack.
 [1]